gilch/hissp/docs/lissp_quickstart.rst

    Some examples depend on state set by previous examples to work.
    Prerequisites for examples not in the same section are marked with '(!)'.
-Don't skip these.
+Don't skip these!
 Re-enter them if you start a new session.
    "

    ;;;; Installation